WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 ### Remotes

-Remotes can be created to mark which git instance each project should be cloned from. as an example
+Remotes can be created to mark which git instance each project should be cloned from.
+For example:

 `<remote name="github" fetch="https://github.com/" revision="halium-9.0" />`